Transformative Education Begins with You

 Individual Development Plan

 Creation of an Individual Development Plan that outlines the fellow’s strengths and areas of development.
-This plan is formally revisited two times during the fellowship year and serves as a starting point for discussions between the fellow, host region, and the KIPP Foundation about preparedness to transition into the school leader role within 2 years.
+This plan is formally revisited regularly during the fellowship year and serves as a starting point for discussions between the fellow, their KIPP region, and the KIPP Foundation about preparedness to transition into the school leader role.

 Meet Our Current Miles Family Fellows